PacificCommunity/ofp-sam-pimple/introtext/background.md

 ### 8. Proximity of SB/SBF=0 to the target SB/SBF=0

-This indicator measures how close, on average, the SB/SBF=0 is to the target SB/SBF=0.
+This indicator measures how close, on average, the SB/SBF=0 is to the target SB/SBF=0 (where the target is determined as equilibrium stock stock status under baseline fishing levels).

 The higher the value of the indicator, the closer SB/SBF=0 was to this reference value in each year, on average.
 A value of 1 means that the SB/SBF=0 was exactly at the reference value in each year.
 A value of 0 means that the SB/SBF=0 was as far from the reference value as possible in each year.